AlexZhou876/music-editor/README.md

 - no others except preserving the functionality of earlier user stories

-## Wish List
-- selection of notes or a group of notes (using box select).
-Must be able to move the selected notes
-- copy and pasting of selected notes.
-- ability to pan and zoom in the 2d environment where the piece is displayed.
-- ability to play the composition from a starting point.
-- ability to undo last action
-- have text annotations, including title and credits at the beginning
-- separate piece into different voices, like layers in an image editing app

-## Bugs
-- notes in a measure do not change position when their measure changes position due to removal of other measures (fixed) (note: solution not most efficient, because all measures are counted while they don't all need to be.
-But this is low concern)
-- notes touching the very end of the composition do not stop playing and are still selected (fixed)
-- edit mode is still active in play mode (fixed)
-- notes can be extended past end of composition (fixed)
-- inappropriate error messages appear after closing or cancelling dialogs (fixed)
-- note immediately following note of the same pitch fails to sound correctly
-- saving and loading doesn't work properly (use tests to solve) MidiSynth is the class that handles sound.
-Only a single instance is currently used so it makes sense to make it Singleton to preserve this behaviour.

 ## Phase 4: Task 2
 - I have chosen to implement a bidirectional association between model.Measure and model.Note.